4086449/wireguardvpn/README.md

 # Environment Variables
 Copy these variables (and edit if necessary) and <br>
 paste them in portainer
+> scroll down below the field of the docker-compose.yml <br>
-> press advanced mode or copy/paste them one by one
+> press advanced mode or copy/paste the variables one by one

-or in a file called ".env" in the same folder as your docker-compose.ynl.
+>or create a file called ".env" in the same folder as your docker-compose.ynl.
 ## Example .env file
 ```.env
 FOLDER=/home/pi/wireguardvpn